-- Overall the city has a good supply of moderate prices of homes. - It would appear that many moderate priced homes are occupied be households that could afford higher priced housing. - Number should not be taken as actual demand or production targets.
+- Overall, the city has a good supply of moderately priced homes. - It would appear that many moderate priced homes are occupied by households that could afford higher priced housing. - Number should not be taken as actual demand or production targets.
 Households move or don't move for a variety of reasons but many are likely staying in moderate priced units because they do not see an option on the market that fits their needs or price points.